PaulGuijt/netfilter/README.md

 These files are initially made for my system: Raspberry Pi with Raspbian (Buster), and with
  - IPv6 enabled
- - a separate logfile
+ - a separate logfile, and tailored logging
  - Fail2Ban                     (https://wiki.meurisse.org/wiki/Fail2Ban)
  - blocklist-with-nftables      (https://github.com/kubax/blocklist-with-nftables, see there)
- - rules for both Ipv4 and IPv6 (https://gist.github.com/jirutka/3742890)

 Upgrading to Buster left me saying goodbye to iptables, netfilter-persistent and ipset.
 I had to rebuild my previous firewall into nftables.

 In /etc/nftables.conf I added
    include "/etc/nftables/include/*.nft"

+In /etc/nftables/include/ I put filter.nft, with some additional rules to cater my system.

 Instead of the fail2ban.conf I put my fail2ban.nft into /etc/nftables/.
-I implemented all other suggestions of
+I implemented all other suggestions of wiki.meurisse.org.

 In /etc/rsyslog.conf I added in the Rules section :msg, contains, "Firewall"              /var/log/firewall.log & stop and restarted rsyslog with ' sudo systemctl restart rsyslog'.
-Also I added
+Also I added the file firewall to /etc/logrotate.d.

 Finally I did a 'sudo apt remove iptables ipset netfilter-persistent'.

+!!
+Any comments or suggestions are welcome !!